 All classes take place during non-business hours, which means that students can work normal hours at a full-time job, and then attend classes in the evening.
 This was done intentionally to make it easier for students.

 Classes are taught live at a designated time in the evening, but they’re recorded and made available to students online.
 Logging on, an instructor and the students take advantage of a web-based program, Adobe Connect, that allows students to have multiple applications running, including design programs.
 Through Adobe Connect, students can signal to the instructor that they have a question, need more help, or like an idea by simply clicking a button.

-For students, web-based applications like this afford them a great deal of flexibility because all that’s needed to get to class is an internet connection.
+For students, web-based applications like this afford them a great deal of flexibility because all that’s needed to get to class is an internet connection and maybe a few simple accessories.
 The same is true on the opposite end.
 However, a typical setup for an instructor might have up to four computer monitors that allow him or her to have many windows up and in clear view at the same time.
 The instructor can have design programs running, Adobe Connect in plain sight, and additional applications up as needed because the bandwidth and tools allow for it.
 It’s a relatively robust setup.

 Vaddio has many USB capable cameras with pan-tilt-zoom functionality that work great in lectures.
 Using lecture capture as well as pre-programmed switch controls can create visually interesting lectures that keep students engaged.

 This program, like many others, was built to meet a need in communities across the nation by teaching people the appropriate skills and apply them.
 Emily Davis, another student in the program, said in a video that she’s been able to apply what she learns in class almost immediately.

 “One of the things that I liked about the program is that I am able to take something I did in class last night, and apply it to what I’m doing the next day at work,” she said in a video.
 “It’s definitely a unique experience.”